 Martinez asks: “Did Siscoe leave it out because he is a poor scholar or for some other reason or because it said ‘for a certain time’?
 He nor I know when this ‘certain time’ is?
 Is that ‘certain time’ immediately at the conclave or is it a few years after the conclave?”

-Siscoe: The answer is #2: I left the last sentence off “for some other reason,” and the reason is because it does not apply to the controversy concerning the legitimacy Francis Pontificate.
+Siscoe: The answer is #2: I left the last sentence off “for some other reason,” namely, because it does not apply to the controversy concerning the legitimacy Francis Pontificate.
 And it may surprise Mr. Martinez to learn that I do indeed know what St. Alphonsus meant by “for a certain time,” since what he is referring to is something canonists and theologians discuss quite regularly.

 The following quotation from Guéranger’s, The Liturgical Year, discusses the same situation that St. Alphonsus was referring to in the last sentence.
 In the following quote, Guéranger uses the phrase “for a while,” which is essentially the same as “for a certain time”: